Sustainable Agriculture, Food, and Justice

 Agriculture and Sustainability in Tuscany (4 credits)

 Economics of Sustainable Food Production and Rural Development in Contemporary Europe (4 credits)

 This course addresses the economics of sustainable food production in rural areas.
 The overall objective is to allow students to achieve a comprehensive overview of sustainable development theories and concepts related to the agricultural sector and of the economic instruments and tools used to move towards sustainability.
 A major focus of inquiry and critique is the European Union’s Common Agricultural Policy.
 Many economists are now using “true cost accounting” to examine the costs of global food systems.
 Many international organizations are seeking to calculate the benefits that the natural world, whether in cultivation or not, provides.
 New methods of measuring “ecosystem services” like pollination, carbon storage, and water purification have brought renewed appreciation for smaller-scale farming and land use.
 Students learn how these economic instruments and tools can be used in rural areas to achieve rural development that delivers economic, social, and environmental benefits.
 This course is interdisciplinary, integrating economics, political economy, ecology, sociology, and the history of environmental economic thought.
 A background in economics is not expected or required.
 The interdisciplinary character allows students to understand and analyze theories of agricultural food production and rural development.
 The course includes associated field experiences that offer concrete examples of how theories and concepts are implemented through the EU Common Agricultural Policy in Tuscany.

 Italian Language & Sustainable Italy Internship (4 credits)

-Each week, Italian language instruction in context aims to help break down barriers to students’ participation in and understanding of Tuscan culture.
-Elena Monami leads weekly sessions both within and outside the classroom, at the Castello Sonnino, and in Montespertoli, Siena, and Florence.
+Italian Language Each week, Italian language instruction in context aims to help break down barriers to students’ participation in and understanding of Tuscan culture.